-- Relying Site: A hospital, clinic, doctor's office where research will take place and which will rely on an external IRB (Central IRB) which will serve as the Reviewing IRB for a multi-center study.
+- Relying Institution or Relying Site: A hospital, clinic, doctor's office where research will take place and which will rely on an external IRB (Central IRB) as the Reviewing IRB for a multi-center study.
 When academic institutions are involved, this term incorporates the Relying IRB and the Relying Participating Institution

-- Reviewing IRB or Central IRB: means the IRB that is responsible for the review, approval and regulatory oversight of a multi-center research study and serving more than one site.
-Sometimes referred to as the IRB of Record.
+- Reviewing IRB or Central IRB: The IRB that is responsible for the review, approval and regulatory oversight of a multi-center research study and serving more than one site.
+The ‘Reviewing’ or ‘Central’ IRB is sometimes referred to as the IRB of Record.

 Even after the external sIRB has approved the research, no human subjects research may begin at CHOP until a number of steps are completed.
-The CHOP IRB must agree to cede review to the sIRB, the CHOP IRB must confirm that the consent form aligns with CHOP's requirements, CHOP Ancillary Committees may need to review and approve the study - the IBC, Conflict of Interest Committee, etc. - and the CHOP Institutional Official will need to sign off on the agreement.
+For CHOP to agree to cede review to the sIRB, the CHOP IRB must confirm that the consent form aligns with CHOP's requirements, CHOP Ancillary Committees may need to review and approve the study - the IBC, Conflict of Interest Committee, Pharmacy, etc. - and the CHOP Institutional Official (or designee) will need to sign off on the reliance documentation.

 - Complete the CHOP eIRB Application: The CHOP investigator is required to complete an abbreviated eIRB application (check "Research Study involving CHOP reliance on an outside reviewing IRB") that includes amongst other things, a listing of study personnel, study funding, required ancillary committees (e.g., Pharmacy, Radiology, etc.), the recruitment plan (specific to CHOP), the protocol, the consent form as approved by the Reviewing IRB, the approval letter from the Reviewing IRB, and the signed IAA or determination form from the reviewing institution (if available).
 The investigators listed in the eIRB application also need to submit study-specific conflict of interest disclosures.